tomhalloin/berkshire/README.md

 4.)
 Comparison of different summary methods
 5.)
 Topic Modelling

-WIP: Continuation of cleaning data, adding possible Bert, XLNet models
+WIP: Continuation of cleaning data, adding possible Bert, XLNet models.
+Cleaning imports on Notebook 5 so that it links to the other notebooks / datasets.